PGCL1/Celonis/README.md

 # Celonis Case Study

 This is my take on Celonis' case study for the Product Sustainability Intern position.
 I would like to thank Celonis for the opportunity as well as the Product team for their support.
-I had a lot of fun and wrote an executive summary to better illustrate my train of thought and finding [click here for more information](https://github.com/PGCL1/Celonis/blob/main/executiveSummary.md)
+I had a lot of fun and wrote an executive summary to better illustrate my train of thought and findings.<br>[click here for more information](https://github.com/PGCL1/Celonis/blob/main/executiveSummary.md)

 ## Installation